 Anyway, you keep on trying because the damn class isn’t over yet.
 After all, leaving the club halfway through the workout would be more humiliating.

 But… It Can All Work Out Well in the End

 If you do overcome yourself, no matter how many times you actually need to do it, you will eventually begin to feel the prodigious amount of effort you’ve put in paying off.
 Believe me, I’ve been there.
 I know.

-I think that the best way in which dance can help a bashful person become more approachable and confident is by making them feel the need to overcome themselves over and over again.
-And by that I mean you have to go through something unpleasant—more than once, of course—that may leave you with a bruised ego for good.
+I think that the best way in which dance can help shy people become more approachable and confident is by pushing them to overcome themselves over and over again.
+And by that I mean you have to go through something unpleasant – more than once, of course – that may leave you with a bruised ego for good.
 Whether you like it or not, you won’t go near overcoming shyness if it doesn’t make you feel at least a little anxious in the beginning.
 If you stick with Latin dance, say bachata or salsa, you will certainly face awkward situations during classes that will turn that anxiousness button on and on.

 This is because there are plentiful positions for the man and woman when doing partnerwork.
 Sometimes the guy is going to be behind you.
 Sometimes you will be behind the guy.
 And other times you’ll have your arms crossed behind your back while your partner is holding them.
 Mortifying, I know.
 And at times you will dance so close to each other that you will be able to feel their heart beating.
 Yeah, that close.
 How is that for overcoming shyness?